nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.2.8.
 List an employee's departments: `leid`

-List all departments and employee is in.
+List all departments the given employee is in.

 Format: `leid eid/EMPLOYEE_ID`